 cos@marshall.edu

 The College of Science was established in 1976 and is composed of five departments: Biological Sciences; Chemistry; Criminal Justice, Criminology, and Forensic Sciences; Mathematics and Physics; and Natural Resources and Earth Sciences.
-While the College of Science Dean’s Office is located in Science Building 270, the college operates out of several buildings including the Science Building, Morrow Library, Smith Hall, the Weisberg Applied Engineering Complex, and the Forensic Science Center.
+The College of Science Dean’s Office is located in Science Building 270, and the college operates out of several buildings including the Science Building, Morrow Library, Smith Hall, the Weisberg Applied Engineering Complex, and the Forensic Science Center.

 Mission of the College